dfrnt-labs/terminusdb-docs-static/src/app/docs/terminuscms-dashboard-reference/page.md

     value: https://assets.terminusdb.com/docs/teams-users-and-projects2.png
 ---

+{% callout type="warning" title="Built-in Dashboard Discontinued" %}
+As of TerminusDB v11.2, the built-in dashboard component has been discontinued.
+This page documents the cloud dashboard interface.
+For information about the discontinued built-in dashboard, see the [Dashboard Status page](/docs/dashboard/).
+{% /callout %}

 ## Overview

-The DFRNT TerminusDB cloud dashboard is a place to -
+The TerminusDB cloud dashboard is a place to -

 *   Manage your teams and collaborators
 *   Manage your data products/projects